Applications for our 2014–15 Creative Fellowships open on Friday 31 January and close on Friday 21 March 2014.

 What does a Creative Fellowship offer?

-Fellows become part of the Library community, with access to a study for the period of the fellowship, which may be used outside normal opening hours of the Library.
+Fellows become part of the Library community, with access (for the period of the fellowship) to a desk in a private study which may be used outside normal opening hours of the Library.
 Librarians familiar with the collections that form the focus of projects are assigned to assist each fellow.
 Fellows also have access to the Foundation members lounge for the duration of their fellowship.

 Can I apply?